LegalizeAdulthood/refactor-test-suite/results/CLionResults.md

 Flatten Conditional is performed by repeatedly applying the fixup Merge Nested Ifs.

-Introduce Local is performed with Extract Variable.

-Introduce Constant is performed with Extract Constant.

 Replace If With Ternary Expression is performed by applying the fixup Replace 'if else' with '?:'.